Ruy41321/Ruy41321/README.md

 ### 🚀 Future Goals
 In the near future, I hope to:
-- 🛠️ Work at a game development company.
+- 🛠️ Work as game developer.

 ---